 Read more: What Is a Master of Public Health (MPH) Degree?

 To join the ranks of epidemiologist, you need to gain the required education and training.
-As you’re exploring a future career in epidemiology, you might consider taking a cost-effective, online specialization or degree through Coursera.
+As you’re exploring a future career in epidemiology, you might consider taking a cost-effective online Specialization or pursuing a degree through Coursera.

-Through Johns Hopkins Epidemiology in Public Health Practice Specialization, you'll learn to use the core epidemiologic toolset to measure the health of populations, assess interventions, collect and analyze data, and investigate outbreaks and epidemics.
+Through Johns Hopkins Epidemiology in Public Health Practice Specialization, you can learn to use the core epidemiologic toolset to measure the health of populations, assess interventions, collect and analyze data, and investigate outbreaks and epidemics.

-Imperial College London’s Epidemiology for Public Health Specialization, meanwhile, will equip you with the skills that will allow you to correctly interpret epidemiological research, consider its limitations, and design your own studies.
+By pursuing the Imperial College London’s Epidemiology for Public Health Specialization, you can equip yourself with the skills that allow you to correctly interpret epidemiological research, consider its limitations, and design your own studies.

 Editorial Team